qqwerty222/guide-book/Anycast/Anycast.md

 Anycast is type of network routing where incoming requests can be routed to a multiple locations and in a multiple ways.
 By default using Anycast method incoming requests are routed to the neariest data center or data center that has more available resources to operate request.

+Anycast works because of BGP(routing protocol) that can search and cache the shortest way to ip address.
+When we create multiple clients with the same ip, BGP doesn't know that it is a different machines BGP just route packets to nearest one.

 ![[Anycast.png|600]]

 ### Advantages: